DevelappersGmbH/flutter-deep-linking/README.md

 ```

-Our main page is the home page, where the user can go to the regions page or the currencies page, and it has two children, one for each page.
+Our main page is the [home page](https://github.com/DevelappersGmbH/flutter-deep-linking/blob/main/lib/pages/home/view.dart), where the user can go to the [regions page](https://github.com/DevelappersGmbH/flutter-deep-linking/blob/main/lib/pages/regions/view.dart) or the [currencies page](https://github.com/DevelappersGmbH/flutter-deep-linking/blob/main/lib/pages/currencies/view.dart), and it has two children, one for each page.
-The regions page and the currencies page should be `QRoute.withChild`, so we could define a nested router for each page. where we can update a specific part of the page when the user navigates to a different route.
+The regions page and the currencies page should be `QRoute.withChild`, so we could define them as a nested router, where we can update a specific part of the page when the user navigates to a different route.

 For Example, when the user navigates from the euro tab to the dollar tab, we need to update just the list of countries in the currencies page, and not the whole page.

 When we define a route with `QRoute.withChild`, the builderChild function will be called to build the page.
-The builderChild function will be called with a `QRouter` object, which is the router for the child routes.
+The builderChild function will be called with a [`QRouter` object](https://github.com/DevelappersGmbH/flutter-deep-linking/blob/main/lib/routes/app_routes.dart#L29), which is the router for the child routes.
 We can use this router to display to the child routes in the page in any position we want.

 ## TabBar